karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 	Write-Error "Unknown scan result returned"
 }
 ```
-The script is using the Azure Resource Graph to query Azure Security Center to obtain the vulnerability scan results.
+The script is using the ``Azure Resource Graph`` to query ``Azure Security Center`` to obtain the vulnerability scan results.

-Azure Resource Graph is a service in Azure that is designed to extend ARM by providing the ability to query across a given set of subscriptions.
+``Azure Resource Graph`` is a service in Azure that is designed to extend ARM by providing the ability to query across a given set of subscriptions.

-To use Resource Graph, you must have at least read access to the resources you want to query.
+To use ``Resource Graph``, you must have at least read access to the resources you want to query.
 Without at least read permissions to the Azure object or object group, results won't be returned.

-> If you're curious about using Azure Resource Graph to query ASC, the following link has a bunch of sample queries: https://docs.microsoft.com/en-us/azure/security-center/resource-graph-samples?tabs=azure-cli
+> If you're curious about using ``Azure Resource Graph`` to query ASC, the following link has a bunch of sample queries: https://docs.microsoft.com/en-us/azure/security-center/resource-graph-samples?tabs=azure-cli

-After obtaining the scan results for Graph, the script checks is there the scan status is Unhealthy and if so it breaks the pipeline execution using the ``Write-Error`` ps1 command.
+After obtaining the scan results from Graph, the script checks if the scan status is unhealthy and if so it breaks the pipeline execution using the ``Write-Error``  command.

 # 3- Sysdig

 Sysdig is a SaaS (Software-as-a-Service) platform.
 It is built on an open source stack that includes Falco and sysdig OSS.
-It provides a stand-alone inline scanner that can perform local analysis on container images and post the result of the analysis to Sysdig Secure.
+It provides a stand-alone inline scanner that can perform local analysis on container images and post the result of the analysis to the SaaS backend.

 The Sysdig inline scanner works as an independent container, without any Docker dependency, and can analyze images using different image formats and sources.
-When the inline scanner has completed the image analysis, it sends the metadata to the Sysdig Secure backend to perform a Policy evaluation step.
+When the inline scanner has completed the image analysis, it sends the metadata to the Sysdig SaaS to perform a Policy evaluation step.

-A policy is a combination of rules about activities an enterprise wants to detect in an environment, the actions that should be taken if the policy rule is breached and the notifications that should be sent.
+A policy is a combination of rules and actions that should be taken if the policy rule is breached.

 Here's a code snippet showing how you can run the Sysdig inline scanner with ``Azure Pipelines``:
 ```yaml